What Happens When You Die?

 For the living, it’s nice to think past loved ones are watching over us, or even remain with us in our homes.
 Also, with the abundance of ghost hunting shows these days, we still have a chance to be a star, even after death!

 Then again, we don’t know the rules.
 Why are ghosts trapped here on Earth?
 What holds them?
 Are they tormented, or are they happy?
 Plus, many paranormal researchers acknowledge the presence of inhuman (demonic) entities that may be able to exert some type of control over human spirits.
 Strong spirits may bully weak ones.

 Yeah, being a ghost sounds like a lot of fun, but it could really be an afterlife filled with constant torment and longing.

 Maybe when we’re gone from this world, that’s it.
 Game over.
 The end.
 Most atheists and even some religions hold this point of view.

 The “spiritual” rewards of this life should not be some kind of tokens you save up for the next world, in hopes of earning something better than you have now.
-Treating people well, doing the right thing and living morally all without the expectation of reward is the true meaning of life.
+Treating people well, doing the right thing, and living morally all without the expectation of reward is the true meaning of life.
 It’s liberating, but a little too scary for most.

 For other people, this way of thinking lacks the emotional and spiritual support they need to make it through this rough world.
 Life is hard.
-People get sick and injured, physically and emotionally.
+People get sick and injured, physically, and emotionally.
 People experience loss and hardship.
 Without the hope of something better in the afterlife, it’s a stark world for many.

-This begs the question: Is belief in the afterlife a valid means of psychological comfort, whether it’s real or not; or is it simply a pacifier for those unwilling to look at things logically?
+This begs the question: Is the belief in the afterlife a valid means of psychological comfort, whether it’s real or not; or is it simply a pacifier for those unwilling to look at things logically?
 It’s a tough question, but belief in something better means a lot to some people.